 Perhaps the best hidden gem in Orange County, this beach not only has a sandy cove with breathtaking views, crystal clear water, and tidepools; it's even got a pirate tower.
 This is not a beach for packing all the gear to bring along—since there is a bit of walking involved as well as a memorably steep staircase and no restrooms—but the eccentric hundred-year-old tower makes it worth the effort and a SoCal must.
 There is also a pool near the tower that fills with ocean water every few waves.
 Parking can be tricky to find, especially on weekends, as it's all street parking in the surrounding neighborhood; but the whole experience is worth the effort for sure.
 Pay attention to the tides, as one can get stuck at the tower when the tide is at its highest.

 Access: Park on PCH if you can and head for the staircase down Victoria Drive.
-Another option under normal circumstances is the Laguna Beach Free Trolley, but the trolley is not running summer of 2020.
+Another option is the Laguna Beach Free Trolley, which is running again this summer from June 25 - September 6, 2021.

 Lifeguard station #10 at Sunset Beach.
-Photo by Regular Daddy via Wikimedia Commons/CC BY-SA 3.0
+Photo by Regular Daddy via CC BY-SA 3.0

 This low-key beach is a local favorite, thanks to easy access, free street parking, and picturesque views that could rival any postcard.
 That said, its out-of-the-way location in front of a private gated community keeps the crowds at bay, making for an unusually quiet beach day compared to nearby beaches.
 Sunset Beach has restrooms and lifeguards, but no snacks beyond what's in your own cooler.
 The nearest town is Huntington Beach, but Sunset Beach is its own unincorporated community in OC.

 Access: The beach is west of Pacific Avenue, between Anderson Street and Warner Avenue.

 The top image is by Carl Glover/CC BY 2.0